 And that rising trend is expected to continue with the aging of the population and both men and women going under the knife.
 The population is getting older and people are trying to be more active, and so maybe they’re abusing their joints more to some extent.

 There’s also been more acceptance of the procedure.
-Your New Orleans orthopedic surgeon finds that prime candidates for joint replacement surgery include patients who have arthritis that doesn’t respond to exercise, weight loss, physical therapy or anti-inflammatories.
+Your New Orleans orthopedic surgeon finds that prime candidates for joint replacement robotic surgery include patients who have arthritis that doesn’t respond to exercise, weight loss, physical therapy or anti-inflammatories.
 The pain is typically unbearable and hampers daily activities.

 Less than half of people getting their knees or hips replaced are 45 to 64, with the majority being over the age of 65.
 There appears to be no cut-off age for the replacement surgeries either, with patients sometimes being in their 90s.